 Power supply: Generator

 Communications: There are no phones in the rooms and there is no mobile reception (but MTC is planning to have mobile reception in the area in the near future).
-The reception has slow internet and fax facilities but these would be for emergency use only.
+There is sporadic wifi – free for guests to use in the main area.

 TV & radio: There are no TV's or radio

 Malarial protection recommended: Yes

 Medical care: The closest hospital is in Outjo, about 3 hours' drive away.

 Dangerous animals: Low Risk